A BRIEF HISTORY OF SWEETS

 20th Century Sweets

-In 1903 the ice cream cone was invented.
+Sweets became still cheaper and more common in the 20th century.
 Choc-ices went on sale in the USA in 1921.
-Meanwhile bubble gum was invented in 1906 (although it wasn't actually sold until 1928) and the first lollipops were sold about 1908.
-In 1922 ice cream was sold in the street for the first time from tricylces with a box on front.
+The ice-lolly was patented in 1923.
+Meanwhile, bubble gum was invented in 1906 and the first lollipops were sold in 1908.
+In 1922 ice cream was sold in the street in Britain for the first time from tricycles with a box on the front.
 Sales of ice cream boomed in the 1930s.

 Many new kinds of sweets were introduced in the 20th century.
 Dairy Milk was introduced in 1905.
 Toblerone followed it in 1908.
 Later came Flake (1920), Fruit and Nut (1921), Milky Way (1923 in the USA 1935 in Britain), Crunchie (1929), Snickers and Freddo (1930), Mars Bar (1932), Whole Nut (1933), Aero and Kit Kat (1935), Maltesers and Blue Riband (1936) and Smarties, Rolo and Milky Bar (1937).

-Meanwhile jelly babies were invented in 1918 and the ice-lolly was invented in 1923.
-Black Jacks have been sold since the 1920s.
 Lovehearts were first made in 1933.
-Starburst was invented in 1960 and Spangles were sold from 1948 to 1984.
+Starburst went on sale in 1960.
 Chewits were introduced in 1965.
 Skittles were first made in 1974.

 In Britain sweets and chocolate were rationed from 1942 to 1953.
-5 February 1953 was a day of rejoicing for children!
+5 February 1953 was a day of rejoicing for children, on that day sweet rationing ended!

 A timeline of sweets